peteromallet/Headless-Wan2GP/README.md

 ## Overview

 The `headless.py` script is the core worker process that allows users to run WanGP without the Gradio web interface.
 It continuously polls a task queue for video generation jobs.
-When a new task is found, it processes it using the `wgp.py` engine or other configured handlers (like ComfyUI).
+When a new task is found, it processes it using the `wgp.py` engine.

 ### Orchestrating multi-step workflows with `steerable_motion.py`